-The σ° absolute calibration of the RA-2 is performed using a reference target given by a transponder that has been developed at ESTEC.
+The $\sigma^{\circ}$ absolute calibration of the RA-2 is performed using a reference target given by a transponder that has been developed at ESTEC.
 This has been exploited during the 6 month Commissioning phase to generate early calibration results.
-In order to consolidate the calibration results and to monitor the RA-2 calibration of σ° during the Envisat lifetime, continual monitoring is accomplished by operating the transponder for as many Envisat overpasses as possible.
+In order to consolidate the calibration results and to monitor the RA-2 calibration of $\sigma^{\circ}$ during the Envisat lifetime, continual monitoring is accomplished by operating the transponder for as many Envisat overpasses as possible.

 Since the 11th of October 2005 the transponder has been moved to a permanent site located in Rome.

-The acquisition planned for the 13th January 2009 was not performed due to bad weather conditions.
+The acquisition planned for the 28th April 2009 was not performed due to the instrument unavailability.

-Absolute Location / Rel. track RA-2 Transponder Bias ECMWF Wet Orbit nb Date of Measurement resolution [dB] Tropo.
-Corr. [dB]
+s Absolute Date of Location / Rel.
+RA-2 resolution Transponder Bias ECMWF Wet L Orbit nb Measurement track [dB] Tropo.
+Corr. [dB] s